 "As one of the first books entirely devoted to examining video game music through a music theory lens, Lind’s Authenticity in the Music of Video Games is a fruitful contribution to multiple fields.
 Building on a solid and thorough foundation of previous scholarship on video games and music, Lind constructs a pathway into the complex subject of authenticity in video game music and handily guides us through this subject’s challenges and rewards, with accessible prose and lots of new analytical insights along the way."

-— Elizabeth Medina-Gray, Ithaca College
+— Elizabeth Medina-Gray, associate professor of music theory, Ithaca College

 "Finally a monograph about video game music and sound from the perspective of music theory!
 Stephanie Lind’s innovative approach to studying video game music is refreshing and cuts to the heart of how music shapes players’ expectations.
 That she takes those expectations and situates them within the overarching ludic concept of authenticity is nothing short of brilliant.
 And she accomplishes all of this in lucid prose that is accessible both for the gaming public and scholar alike."